Mom and Dad with Crying Baby | The Milky Box

 Baby Bottle

 When bottle-feeding, tilt the bottle to a 40–45-degree angle.
-This angle allows the air to stay down at the bottom of the bottle, not in baby’s tummy.
+This angle allows the air to stay at the bottom of the bottle, not in the baby's tummy.

 Choose your baby bottle carefully, as some trap more air than others.
-If the baby seems to be swallowing a lot of air or has hiccups increase, try another baby bottle brand or style.
+If the baby seems to be swallowing a lot of air or has increasing hiccups, try another baby bottle brand or style.

 How to Stop Baby Hiccups in Breastfed Babies